nepenth/Kometa-FrontEnd/README.md

 **No users configured error**:
 - Make sure you have created a `.env` file with at least one user
 - Check that your environment variables are properly formatted
+- **Verify that the username in the variable name matches the username value**
 - Restart Kometa after creating/modifying the `.env` file

 ## 🔐 .env Authentication Configuration